TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

 <br>

-What can we do about different needs for construction?
+What can we do about different construction needs?

 ### 2 Different Classes?